dojoengine/dojo.js/examples/react/react-pwa-app/readme.md

 ### How to generate icon assets

 1. To generate image icon assets, first replace `public/logo.svg` with your own logo image.
 You can also change `pwa-assets.config.ts` to use logo with different name or path.
-2. Then run `npm run generate-pwa-assets` to generate the assets
+2. Then run `pnpm run generate-pwa-assets` to generate the assets

 ## Known issues